Nuclear facilities in Iran: Isfahan

 The nuclear facilities located in and near Isfahan include the Isfahan Nuclear Technology Center (INTC), the Isfahan Uranium Conversion Facility (UCF), the Isfahan Fuel Manufacturing Plant (FMP), the Isfahan Fuel Element Cladding Plant, the Isfahan Nuclear Fuel Research and Production Center (NFRPC), and the Isfahan Nuclear Waste Storage Facility, and In July 2022, Iran announced plans to build a new nuclear research reactor at the Isfahan site.

 Isfahan is suspected of being the primary location for Iran's secret nuclear weapon development program.
 In September 2008, IAEA experts stated that they only had limited access in Isfahan, and that a quantity of uranium sufficient for six nuclear weapons, were removed from Isfahan to undisclosed locations while still at a stage in the enrichment process which was not monitored.
 In June 2022, the IAEA reported that 90% of Iran's most highly enriched uranium was moved to facilities in Isfahan, which house the equipment used to convert uranium gas into uranium metal.

+In August 2025, the Center for Strategic and International Studies confirmed that satellite imagery taken on July 22, 2025 showed that the facility suffered "extensive damage" in airstrikes carried out in June 2025.
+Even by the time the images were taken, "limited activity" was taking place at the complex, with Iran making "some efforts" to clear out roads and stabilize "some structures."